← Table of Contents Chapter 3 · 11 min read

 I found Auri on the rooftops.

-She was where she always was—or rather, she was where I always seemed to find her, which may or may not have been the same thing.
+She was where I always found her, which may or may not have been where she always was.
 The moon was a slender crescent above us, and her pale hair caught its light like spun silver.

-Auri’s face went very still.
-For a moment, she wasn’t the strange, broken girl I’d befriended.
-She was something older.
-Something that remembered things most people had forgotten.
-When her eyes met mine, they were entirely clear—present in a way that was both comforting and unsettling.
-Then she smiled and the clarity flickered like a candle.
+Auri’s face went still.
+Her eyes met mine, entirely clear, present in a way that was both comforting and unsettling.
+Then she smiled and the clarity guttered, went sideways.

 She led me to a room I didn’t recognize.
-Small, circular, lined with shelves that held objects I couldn’t identify.
-Broken things, mostly.
+Small, circular, lined with shelves of broken things.
 Things that had been beautiful once.

 “Here.”
 She pressed something into my hand.